What is Motor Oil?

 Detergents operate on high-temperature surfaces, such as the piston-ring area and the piston under-crown, helping to prevent deposits.
 These detergents get consumed over the life of your oil change.

-These do what you think; they reduce friction under high loads and high temperatures, helping to maintain peak efficiency and fuel economy.
+It's pretty straightforward—they reduce friction under high loads and high temperatures, helping to maintain peak efficiency and fuel economy.
 The effectiveness of these additives diminishes over time as the oil ages.

 Foam-causing air bubbles create a variety of problems in oil.
 They make oil harder to pump to vital engine parts, reduce the oil’s lubrication effectiveness, and inhibit the oil’s ability to help keep the engine cool.
 A foamed-up oil can result in serious engine damage.
 An anti-foam additive helps prevent these problems, specifically at high temperatures.

-Rust and Corrosion Inhibitors
+How Rust and Corrosion Inhibitors Benefit Your Engine

 It might sound strange, but internal engine parts can be subject to rust and corrosion.
 Rust and corrosion inhibitors coat metal surfaces, protecting against these hazards.
+Rust inhibitors help protect against the reaction of water on metals.
+Corrosion inhibitors help protect against the reaction of acids on metal.

-Viscosity Index Improvers
+Understanding the Need for Viscosity Index Improvers